bandit145/ansible-ad-inventory/README.md

 ### Overview
-"active_directory.py" subtree searches through dns you providd in the .ini file.
+"active_directory.py" subtree searches through DN's you provide in the .ini file.

 It has two modes of sorting your AD computers: